bartekbrak/pytest-pycodestyle/README.txt

 You can also restrict your test run to only perform "pep8" tests and not any other tests by typing::

-    py.test --pep8 -k pep8
+    py.test --pep8 -m pep8

-This will only run tests that are marked with the "pep8" keyword which is added for the pep8 test items added by this plugin.
+This will only run test items with the "pep8" marker which this plugins adds dynamically.

 Notes
 -------------